-The spine is a column of bones.
-It provides stability and support for the upper body.
+The spine is a column of bones called “vertebrae” that provide stability and support for the upper body.
 It enables us to turn and twist.
 Spinal nerves run through openings in the vertebrae and conduct signals from the brain to rest of the body.
-These nerves are protected by the surrounding bone and tissues.
-If they are damaged or impaired in any way, it can affect functions such as walking, balance, and sensation.
+The surrounding bone and tissues protect these nerves.
+If they’re damaged or impaired in any way, it can affect functions like walking, balance, and sensation.

 Spinal stenosis is a condition in which the spinal column narrows and starts compressing the spinal cord.
 This process is typically gradual.
 If the narrowing is minimal, no symptoms will occur.
-However, too much narrowing can compress the nerves and cause problems.
+Too much narrowing can compress the nerves and cause problems.

 Stenosis can occur anywhere along the spine.
 How much of the spine is affected can vary.